Protocol Details

 URI List Format Support

-, the content follows the standard URI list format (RFC 2483).
+When using mimeType: 'text/uri-list', the content follows the standard URI list format (RFC 2483).
 However, MCP-UI requires a single URL for rendering.
-For security reasons, the protocol must be http/s
+For security reasons, the protocol must be http/s.

 - Single URL Requirement: MCP-UI will use only the first valid URL found